Explore Categories

 • Overdue by days: Based on the date of the report, TallyPrime displays the overdue days from the due date, if specified earlier, or the voucher entry date.

-A sample image of the Ledger Outstandings report appears, as shown below:
+A sample image of the Ledger Outstandings report is shown below.

 View age-wise outstanding receivables